 Observe your data flow

-By doing this, you will be able to figure out how much data is being used during an online session.
-If you see a sudden increase in the amount of Internet data being used, then there is a cause of alarm.
+By doing this, you will figure out how much data is being used during an online session.
+If you see a sudden increase in Internet data being used, then there is a cause of alarm.

 Attempt to use your webcam